-We have a huge audacious goal and to need to raise $500k per year to fund our ex-med program into every paediatric hospital Australia wide.
+We have a huge audacious goal and to need to raise $500k per year to fund our Exercise Medicine programs in every paediatric cancer centre Australia wide.
 So, what will we do with the money?

-- $130 will provide a child with cancer a fitbit
+- $130 will provide a child with cancer a Fitbit fitness watch

-- $5000 will provide a hospital with necessary equipment
+- $5,000 will provide a hospital with necessary equipment to promote play and encourage physical activity

-- $45k will fund a physio for one year
+- $50,000 will fund a part time physio in each kids cancer centre for one year

 Donate to Little Big Steps